-Nakanishi M, Niimura J, Yamasaki S, Nishida A (2017) "Death of dementia inpatients in Japanese psychiatric hospitals accounts for one-fifth of discharge destination in national data from 1996 to 2014" J Alzheimers Dis.
+Nakanishi M, Niimura J, Yamasaki S, and Nishida A. (2017) "Death of dementia inpatients in Japanese psychiatric hospitals accounts for one-fifth of discharge destination in national data from 1996 to 2014" J. Alzheimers Dis.
 56, 817-824.
-Nakanishi M, Nakashima T, Shindo Y, Niimura J, Nishida A (2016) "Japanese care location and medical procedures for people with dementia in the last month of life."
-J Alzheimers Dis.
-51, 747-755.
-Ando S, Koike S, Shimodera S, Fujito R, Sawada K, Terao T, Furukawa TA, Sasaki T, Inoue S, Asukai N, Okazaki Y, Nishida A. "Lithium levels in tap water and the mental health problems of adolescents: an individual level cross-sectional survey."
-J Clin Psychiatry.
-78, e252-e256.
-Yamasaki S, Ando S, Koike S, Usami S, Endo K, French P, Sasaki T, Furukawa TA, Hasegawa-Hiraiwa M, Kasai K, Nishida A (2016) "Dissociation mediates the relationship between peer victimization and hallucinatory experiences among early adolescents."
-Schizophr Res Cogn.
-4, 18-23.

-Project Leader Atsushi Nishida Mental Health Promotion Project No health without Mental Health: Mental Health promotion as the first priority in our society While life in big cities, microcosms of today's stressful societies, is a full of risk factors for mental health, interpersonal bonds that support individuals are increasingly weakening.
+Ando S, Koike S, Shimodera S, Fujito R, Sawada K, Terao T, Furukawa TA, Sasaki T, Inoue S, Asukai N, Okazaki Y, and Nishida A. (2017) "Lithium levels in tap water and the mental health problems of adolescents: an individual level cross-sectional survey."
+J. Clin.
+Psychiatry.
+78(3):e252-e256.
+Nakanishi M, Nakashima T, Shindo Y, Niimura J, and Nishida A. (2016) "Japanese care location and medical procedures for people with dementia in the last month of life."
+J. Alzheimers Dis.
+51, 747-755 Yamasaki S, Ando S, Koike S, Usami S, Endo K, French P, Sasaki T, Furukawa TA, Hasegawa-Hiraiwa M, Kasai K, and Nishida A. (2016) "Dissociation mediates the relationship between peer victimization and hallucinatory experiences among early adolescents."
+Schizophr.
+Res.
+Cogn.
+4, 18-23 Project Leader Atsushi Nishida Mental Health Promotion Project No health without Mental Health: Mental Health promotion as the first priority in our society While life in big cities, microcosms of today's stressful societies, is a full of risk factors for mental health, interpersonal bonds that support individuals are increasingly weakening.
 Hence, multifaceted research of mental health promotion via clinical medicine and sociomedical methodologies needs to be promoted.
-Mental Health Promotion Project engages in promoting mental well-being in big cities through: empirical findings from large-scale birth cohort studies conducted in partnership with municipalities of Tokyo which is experiencing increasingly aging population and low birthrate; and developing programs in collaboration with clinical forefront of care.
+Mental Health Promotion Project engages in promoting mental wellbeing in big cities through: empirical findings from large-scale birth cohort studies conducted in partnership with municipalities of Tokyo which is experiencing increasingly aging population and low birthrate; and developing programs in collaboration with clinical forefront of care.
 "We are trying to elucidate preventive factors to mental health problems and enhancing factors to mental well-being, and to improve care for people living in the community and their families."
 Our goals are as follows: 1) Elucidate preventive factors to mental health problems and enhancing factors to mental well-being in adolescence.
 2) Improve care for people with dementia living in the community and their families.
 3) Develop transition support program connecting acute-phase hospital treatment and post-discharge outpatient treatment.